 - submit official transcripts.

-- Official acceptance letter to the University of Charleston from the admissions office;
+acceptance letter to the University of Charleston from the Admissions office;

 - BSN application;

-nursing students: letter of good academic standing from nursing program director.
+nursing students: letter of good academic standing from nursing program

-Applications to the BSN program will not be considered until all documentation has been
+to the BSN program will not be processed until all documentation has been

 University of Charleston